rkdarst/scicomp/tut/debugging/debugging.rst

 - As functions that are run from the shell

   - There is a library of functions, but it can't be run directly.
   - There is one persistent interactive shell, where the library is continually reloaded and functions called over and over again.

-- The concepts of debugging for both of these is similar, but
+  - Debugging is equally applicable here, but you need different ways to start.

-- You have slightly different interfaces in each of these, and they have their own quirks.
+- The concepts of debugging for both of these is similar.